-Old River Canoe Launch is located in the back end of Russell Harbor Landing Park, which is managed by the City of Milton and provides paddle access to the Blackwater River.
+Old River Canoe Launch is located in Russell Harbor Landing Park, which is managed by the City of Milton.
+This recreation site provides paddle access to the Blackwater River.
 Russell Harbor Landing Park features include picnic tables, riverfront benches for wildlife viewing, pavilions, and additional space for outdoor activities.
 Recreational opportunities at this site include fishing, paddling, and wildlife viewing.